- A MentorcliQ Article -

 Powerful Mentoring is the concept of building a social learning relationship based on mutual trust and respect.
-In an impactful mentoring relationship for women, in particular, mentors will work with mentees to identify negative self talk and examine how it is impacting their lives and career, and then put practices into place to overcome negativity with a focus on identifying worthiness and strengths.
+In an impactful mentoring relationship for women, in particular, mentors will work with mentees to identify that negative self talk and examine how the self talk is impacting their lives and career, and then put practices into place to overcome the negativity with a focus on identifying worthiness and strengths.

 Finding a Powerful Mentor(s)

 When you have decided it’s time for a Powerful Mentoring relationship, where do you turn?
 If amazing mentors were easy to find, you’d have one already, right?
 First, remember that you probably need more than one mentor in your life.
 You might need a Professional / Technical Mentor who has reached accomplishments that you aspire to in a field that you are pursuing.
 You may need a Career Mentor who works in another field, but can provide perspective and objectivity regarding challenges you are encountering.
 Sometimes, you might even want to find a mentor for parenting, marriage, elder care or other lifestyle challenges.
 Be clear with yourself about what you need right now.
 Focus on identifying the appropriate set of experiences or skills that a mentor can bring to the relationship and will help you with your greatest immediate needs.